oplS17projects/Virtual-Piano/MINH_NGUYEN.md

  ## 2. Easy to follow UI design

  The UI was designed followed a step-by-step fashion so that anyone could read and be able to understand what it does.
-Also note that all elements called were being access via the list but never the elements itself.
+Also note that all elements called were being access from the list but never the elements itself.

  ```
  ;Draw the black tiles.